epandurski/swaptacular.github.io/_posts/2024-07-06-under-the-hood-running-everything-together.md

 Use this to hold already created currencies, trade them, and make payments with them.
-By default, the creditors agent is configured to run [currency exchange turns](/2024/07/04/automated-currency-exchanges/) every 10 minutes.
+By default, the creditors agent is configured to run [currency exchange sessions](/2024/07/04/automated-currency-exchanges/) every 10 minutes.
-This is very convenient for testing.
+This should be quite convenient for testing.

 ### [Creditors agent's fake mail server](http://localhost:8025/)

 You will need this in order to read the email messages which the *creditors agent* sends to you during user registration and login.

+## Conclusion

+In this post I explained how everybody can easily run the full set of Swaptacular network nodes (that is: accounting authority, creditors agent, and debtors agent nodes) on a single computer, for testing and evaluation purposes.